On the distinguishability of geometrically uniform quantum states: Conclusion

 In the course of this paper we identified various learning tasks that feature GU state discrimination problems, most notably various versions of the hidden subgroup problem and the quantum coupon collector problem.
 In future work we aim to explore further applications of our results to these and other learning tasks.
 A major goal is to leverage the GU structure of the corresponding state discrimination task to derive strong bounds on the sample complexity of solving the task.
 Another interesting question is to find quantum information-theoretic applications of the GU ensembles based on Werner state generators and permutation-invariant generators discussed in \Cref{sec:generators-symmetry}.

-\paragraph*{Acknowledgments} We acknowledge helpful discussions with Ashwin Nayak about \cite{hadiashar2024optimal}, and with the participants of the conference \emph{Beyond IID in Information Theory 12}, July 29 to August 2, 2024, University of Illinois Urbana-Champaign, during which part of this work was completed.
+\paragraph*{Acknowledgments} We acknowledge helpful discussions with Ashwin Nayak about \cite{hadiashar2024optimal}, with Shiliang Gao about \cref{eq: PBT decomposition}, and with the participants of the conference \emph{Beyond IID in Information Theory 12}, July 29 to August 2, 2024, University of Illinois Urbana-Champaign, during which part of this work was completed.
 This research was supported by a grant through the IBM-Illinois Discovery Accelerator Institute.

 [heading=bibintoc]